auraphp/auraphp.github.io/Contents/chapter13.md

 # Creating Forms #

 Every webpage needs some sort of forms.
-Please do read chapter-5 ( Dependency Injection ) and chapter-6 ( Generic Factory ).
+Please do read chapter on Dependency Injection and Generic Factory.

 ## Form class ##